gomathishankar28/ms4_bubbles/README.md

 *   As a customer, I would like to see an average rating for each product that would help me to choose a better product.

-*   As a customer, I would like to knowthe shipping and Return Policy for the products.
+*   As a customer, I would like to know the shipping and Return Policy for the products.

 *   As a prospective customer to the website, I want to edit my review for the product.